awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-assertAwsResourceProperty.md

 Required: Yes

 DesiredValues
-The expected status or state on which to continue the Automation workflow\.
+The expected status or state on which to continue the automation\.
 If you specify a Boolean value, you must use a capital letter such as True or False\.
 Type: Varies
 Required: Yes